Skip to main content

 It is also worth separating primary consumer motivation from secondary triggers.
 A shopper might enter a promotion primarily for the grand prize but be influenced to purchase again by a lower-tier instant win element they had not noticed initially.
 Understanding these layered motivations is what allows a dynamic sales promotion strategy to optimise at multiple points across the consumer journey.

 Once objectives and audience insight are clear, mechanic selection becomes more straightforward.
-The most commonly deployed mechanics in the Irish and broader European market include:
+The table below sets out the mechanics most commonly deployed in the Irish and broader European market, what each is best suited to, and what it demands operationally.

-Gift with purchase: Drives basket size and secondary product trial; most effective when the gift is genuinely desirable rather than generic merchandise that ends up in a drawer.
+Gift with purchaseBasket size and secondary product trialThe gift must be genuinely desirable, not generic merchandise that ends up in a drawer-

 Each mechanic has its own compliance requirements, fulfilment demands, lead time, and risk profile.
 Understanding these before you commit avoids costly mid-campaign changes and ensures the mechanic you select can actually be executed within your timeline and budget.